Learn about many of the available medications in our database.

 How does this medication work?
 What will it do for me?

 Oxcarbazepine belongs to the group of medications known as antiepileptics.
-It is used to control epilepsy in adults and children over 6 years of age.
+It is used to control epilepsy for adults and children over 6 years of age.
 It is used alone or in combination with other medications for a particular type of epilepsy called partial seizures.

 Seizures are caused by the uncontrolled spreading of electrical activity across the brain.
 Oxcarbazepine works by controlling this electrical activity.